prakashinfotech/sis-code-challenge/README.md

 Project Description
 -------------------
 Suppose SpaceiShare has acquired a new company.
 That company , unfortuately, chose to track their employees' monthly expense using a pipe-separated (PSV) file instead of using a database.
-You are required to make a web application which will import a user selected PSV file into a relational DB (admin) and then continue to track employee monthly expense submissions going-forward.
+You are required to make a web application which will import a user selected PSV file into a relational DB (as an administrator user) and then continue to track employee monthly expenses through submission web-forms going-forward.

 What your web-based application must do:
     - Your app must accept (via a form) a pipe-separated file with the following columns: date, category, employee name, employee address, expense description,